chaseruskin/orbit/docs/src/topic/ip.md

 gates
 ```

 An ip's _specification_, more commonly called a _spec_, is the full resolved name of an ip.
-As of now, the spec involves the ip's name and ip's version separated by a `:` character.
+The spec involves the ip's name, uuid, and version.

 ```
-gates:1.0.0
+gates+8ah2qa261k8wgv55sd1qq17w9:1.0.0
 ```

 When asking Orbit to operate on a particular ip outside of the working ip, Orbit will usually ask you to provide the ip's spec.
-Orbit uses the spec to lookup the ip in the catalog and then continues operation.
+Orbit uses the spec to lookup the ip in the catalog and then carry out the requested function on that ip.